orbitaIduo/orbitaIduo/README.md

-## I prefer be cuddled than cuddling someone. 👋 c*h enc , always welcomed, unless im w some1
+## I prefer cuddling someone that be cuddled. 👋 c*h enc , always welcomed, unless im w some1

 and always iwec